Published on 25 Jul 13

 - the approach taken when evaluating the aggregation of interests that may comprise a “significant interest” in the landholder/land rich context.

 Harry is a Barrister.
 After 22 years practising as a solicitor and partner in national law firms, Harry commenced at the Queensland Bar in 2005.
 His practice includes a particular focus on Australia-wide state taxes and duties, as well as direct and indirect federal taxes.
-He has been a regular presenter at state and national conferences for The Tax Institute.
+He is Chair of The Tax Institute’s annual States’ Taxation Conference, and has been a regular presenter at state and national conferences for the Institute.

 - Current at